illinois-cs241/illinois-cs241.github.io/honors.md

 Requirements:

-* Projects may be done in teams of up to 3 people; if you want to work on a larger team, ask us first
+* Projects may be done in teams of 2 or 3 people; if you want to work alone or on a larger team, ask us first
 * Your project should be novel to you and your partners.
 We want you to explore new things!
 * Work on your project should take about 3 hours a week for each member of the team
 * Your project must relate to systems programming in a meaningful way.
 If you aren't sure whether your idea meets this requirement, ask us in advance